Agarose: Properties

 Agarose is available as a white powder which dissolves in near-boiling water, and forms a gel when it cools.
 Agarose exhibits the phenomenon of thermal hysteresis in its liquid-to-gel transition, i.e. it gels and melts at different temperatures.
 The gelling and melting temperatures vary depending on the type of agarose.
 Standard agaroses derived from Gelidium has a gelling temperature of 34–38 C and a melting temperature of 90–95 C, while those derived from Gracilaria, due to its higher methoxy substituents, has a gelling temperature of 40–52 C and melting temperature of 85–90 C. The melting and gelling temperatures may be dependent on the concentration of the gel, particularly at low gel concentration of less than 1%.
 The gelling and melting temperatures are therefore given at a specified agarose concentration.

 Natural agarose contains uncharged methyl groups and the extent of methylation is directly proportional to the gelling temperature.
 Synthetic methylation however have the reverse effect, whereby increased methylation lowers the gelling temperature.
 A variety of chemically modified agaroses with different melting and gelling temperatures are available through chemical modifications.

 The agarose in the gel forms a meshwork that contains pores, and the size of the pores depends on the concentration of agarose added.
 On standing, the agarose gels are prone to syneresis (extrusion of water through the gel surface), but the process is slow enough to not interfere with the use of the gel.

 Agarose gel can have high gel strength at low concentration, making it suitable as an anti-convection medium for gel electrophoresis.
 Agarose gels as dilute as 0.15% can form slabs for gel electrophoresis.
 The agarose polymer contains charged groups, in particular pyruvate and sulfate.
-These negatively charged groups can slow down the movement of DNA molecules in a process called electroendosmosis (EEO), and low EEO agarose is therefore generally preferred for use in agarose gel electrophoresis of nucleic acids.
+These negatively charged groups can slow down the movement of DNA molecules in a process called electroendosmosis (EEO).

+Low EEO (LE) agarose is therefore generally preferred for use in agarose gel electrophoresis of nucleic acids.
 Zero EEO agaroses are also available but these may be undesirable for some applications as they may be made by adding positively charged groups that can affect subsequent enzyme reactions.
 Electroendosmosis is a reason agarose is used preferentially over agar as agaropectin in agar contains a significant amount of negatively charged sulphate and carboxyl groups.
 The removal of agaropectin in agarose substantially reduces the EEO, as well as reducing the non-specific adsorption of biomolecules to the gel matrix.
 However, for some applications such as the electrophoresis of serum protein, a high EEO may be desirable, and agaropectin may be added in the gel used.

+LE agarose is said to be better for preparative electrophoresis, i.e. when DNA needs to be extracted from an agarose gel.